Everyone loves a good story.

-Good stories are cohesive and well-structured.
+Good stories are cohesive and well-structured

 An eLearning course also needs to be cohesive and well-structured.
 When planning a course, ask yourself:

-- ‘What elements will hold the course together?’.
+- What elements will hold the course together?

-- ‘How will I hook the learners on the first few screens?’
+- How will I grab the learner’s attention in the first few screens?

-- ‘What is the most logical way to sequence the course content?’
+- What is the most logical way to sequence the course content?

-I like Articulate Storyline because it encourages eLearning designers to think in terms of ‘telling a story’.
-It features ‘Story View’ where the designer sees an aerial view of the course (the story), including scenes (the chapters) and slides (the pages).
-This helps to make sense of how the course is going to fit together.
+Some authoring apps make it easy, for example, Articulate Storyline encourages eLearning designers to think in terms of telling a story.
+It features Story view where the designer sees an aerial view of the course (the story), including scenes (the chapters) and slides (the pages).
+This helps to understand how the course is going to fit together.
 Screens and scenes can be easily rearranged.
-Story View encourages creativity because there are so many different ways that you can structure the course; for example using branched scenarios.
+Story view encourages creativity because there are so many different ways that you can structure the course.

-2. Good stories are memorable.
+Good stories are memorable

-3. Good stories are often about overcoming problems.
+Good stories are often about overcoming problems

-I would like to finish with two quotes about the power of stories:
+Let’s finish with two quotes about the power of stories: